FooBarShebang/com_lib/Documentation/Tests/TE003_serialization_test_report.md

   * Any field name is not a string (first element of the nested tuples)
   * Any field declared type (second element of the nested tuples) is anything but C primitive (scalar), array or structs
   * A field declared as a dynamic array or nested structure containg a dynamic array is not the last field declared
+* C scalar proxies - the base type is anything but **ctypes._SimpleCData**

 These limitations are applicable recursively to the nested elements.

 **Test steps:**

-* Try to instantiate several properly defined clases (part of TEST-T-320, TEST-T-330 and TEST-T-340).
+* Try to instantiate several properly defined clases (part of TEST-T-320, TEST-T-330, TEST-T-340 and TEST-T-350).
 No exception is raised.
 Try to call some of their class methods.
 No exception should be raised.
 * Try to instantiate several wrongly defined classes (see Tests Preparation section).
 Sub-class of **TypeError** must be raised.
 * On the same classes (without instantiation) try to call the following class methods - and check that **TypeError** is raised:
   * *getSize*() - no arguments, all classes